 Over 80% of the top million websites either don't have a secure HTTPS website or they have one and aren't properly using it.
 This can cripple your business, even if you're not doing any financial transactions.

 An HTTPS website creates a secure channel between you & your audience.
 Without it, anyone can intercept & change the conversation you're having.
-Imagine if you sent a letter to someone & the mail carrier opened it, read it, and then either modified it or inserted a completely different letter.
-That is exactly the kind of thing that happens to websites that are not secured with HTTPS.
+Imagine if you sent a letter to someone & the mail carrier opened it, read it, and then either modified it or inserted a different letter.
+That is the kind of thing that happens to websites that are not secured with HTTPS.

 For the sake of abbreviate, there are two types of websites I want to talk about - HTTP and HTTPS.
 HTTPS websites often have a combination of green text in the browser's address bar and a padlock next to the website address.
 An HTTP site will have none of that.

 Now maybe you're not a bank or a store that sells products on your website.
 It's common to think because you don't fall into one of these categories you don't need a secure website.
 Your website is still akin to the storefront of your company's brand or your personal brand.
 You are at least trying to sell your ideas to people.
 It's kind of like how I'm trying to sell you on securing your website.
 Needless to say you probably don't want to see someone taking your message & messing with it.

 I keep mentioning someone messing with your website content and changing it.
 Without an HTTPS website, anyone can intercept your website's content & alter it before it gets to your visitors.
 Countries do it and Internet Service Provider's love to do it.
 From your local home internet provider, to hotels, gyms & even airplanes.
 You may not have even realized you experienced it.
 Many Internet Service Providers love to inject advertisements on to websites as a way to boost profits.
 My own internet provider tries to steal search results & get you to use their search engine.